 The Investment Consultant will report on investment portfolio performance at regular periodic Board and Investment Committee meetings.
-These reports will cover the following: recent capital markets developments and consequent impacts on investment portfolio performance both gross and net of fees, asset allocation, return attribution, multiperiod analyses of the performance of all investment portfolio accounts and composites relative to benchmarks and composites relative to benchmarks.
+These reports will cover the following: recent capital markets developments and consequent impacts on investment portfolio performance both gross and net of fees, asset allocation, return attribution, multiperiod analyses of the performance of all investment portfolio accounts and composites relative to benchmarks and comparable universes, analyses of the risks of investment portfolio accounts and composites relative to benchmarks.